kaist-cp/cs431/homework/doc/hash_table.md

     * We provided type signatures for 2 helper methods for `SplitOrderedList`.
       You can modify/remove them or add more private methods if you want to.
       Just make sure you don't change the public interface.
 You can import other stuff from the `core` or `crossbeam_epoch` crates (but not necessary).
+1. Implement using the `SeqCst` ordering for every atomic accesses first, and then use more relaxed orderings.

 ## Testing
 Tests in `tests/{growable_array,hash_table}.rs` uses the map test functions defined in `tests/map/mod.rs`.